KeyvanMH/Online-Doctor-Appointment/documentation.md

 Retrieve a doctor's schedule by sending a POST request to `/OnlineDoctorAppointment/back/onlineReservation/showDocInfo/showDocSchedule` with the doctor's ID in the request body.

 ## Conclusion
-This documentation provides an overview of the available endpoints and their usage.
+This documentation provides an overview of the available endpoints and their usage, including the specific request formats and guidelines for front-end developers.
 For further details, refer to the API documentation or contact the API provider.